saverymax/selective_indexing/README.md

 python -m nltk.downloader punkt
 ```

-That's it for the install!

-If you should, for some unfathomable reason, want to uninstall the package
+To uninstall
 ```
 pip uninstall BmCS
 ```

 ## Usage

+The models are not included in this version of the system.
+The path should be provided in the command line options.

-To run the system from the command line, enter
+To run the system BmCS the command line
 ```
-BmCS --path path/to/some_citations.xml
+BmCS --path path/to/some_citations.xml --ensemble-path /path/to/model.joblib --cnn-path /path/to/cnn/weights.hdf5 --predict-all
 ```
-For example, if sample_citations.xml is in your current directory, running
+For example, if sample_citations.xml is in your current directory and the models are in a models diretory also in your current directory
 ```
-BmCS --path sample_citations.xml
+BmCS --path sample_citations.xml --ensemble-path ./models/ensemble.joblib --cnn-path ./models/model_CNN_weights.hdf5 --predict-all
 ```
 will generate a set of predictions for the citations in sample_citations.xml